 - 8.1 The antelope must be held in pre-export quarantine for at least 30 days prior to the scheduled date of export to New Zealand.
-The PEI premises must be approved and supervised by an official veterinarian and meet the specifications and management procedures listed in the New Zealand MAF standard for PEI premises for antelope from the United States (see Appendix 2). - While in PEI the animals must be fed only feed that has no evidence of contamination with ticks. - 8.3 During the last 3 days prior to export the animals must be fed only feed that has no evidence of contamination with weeds/weed seeds, such as pellets.
+The PEI premises must be approved and supervised by an Official Veterinarian and meet the specifications and management procedures listed in the New Zealand MAF standard for PEI premises for antelope from South Africa (see Appendix 2). - While in PEI the animals must be fed only feed that has no evidence of contamination with ticks. - 8.3 During the last 3 days prior to export the animals must be fed only feed that has no evidence of contamination with weeds/weed seeds, (or ticks) such as pellets.